Gajab Thai Gayo!: Production

 The film stars Malhar Thakar, Pooja Jhaveri and Ujjwal Chopra in lead roles.
 This children's film incorporates science fiction, comedy, thriller and adventure elements.
-More than hundred school children were cast in the film.
+More than a hundred school children were cast in the film.

 Soundtrack

 The Tips Industries acquired the music rights of the film.
 According to Soumitra Das of The Times of India, the music was well received by the audience.

 Release

 The motion poster was released on 4 March 2022.
 The Tips Industries released the trailer on 21 March 2022.
 The film was released on 7 April 2022.

 Reception

 Chintan Modi of News9 criticised the film incoherent script and direction.
 He also called acting "lacklustre" and the film "underwhelming".
 Siraj Syed writing for FilmFestivals rated it 2.5 out of 5.
 He praised the themes, VFX, acting and music but criticised plot, editing and length.
 Prakhar Pateriya of Vibes of India praised it as an experimental sci-fi film.